dharmeshkakadia/jezifm.github.io/_posts/2018-08-13-2-years-with-emacs.md

 It is very easy to customize things.
 And everything is available and properly documented.
 I can see how opening a file is implemented and work from there.
-I did create plugins in sublime before using python plugins to help me on frequent tasks I am doing.
+I did create plug-ins in sublime before using python plug-ins to help me on frequent tasks I am doing.
 Sublime exposes limited set of API that I can use but it is nowhere what Emacs offer.

 In emacs almost everything is exposed not just a set.
 Everything is a